dolfly/nmdb/doc/network.rst

 REQ_CAS and REQ_CACHE_CAS
   First the key size, then the old value size, then the new value size, and then the key, the old value and the new value.
+REQ_INCR and REQ_CACHE_INCR
+  First the key size (32 bits), then the key, and then the increment as a signed network byte order 64 bit integer.

 Replies